 Address: Trammplatz 2, 30159 Hannover, Germany

 The wonderful green oasis was completed in 1913 and acknowledged as Hanover’s first-ever public park or “Bürgerpark.”
-Various activities can be enjoyed on the park’s ground.
+Various activities can be enjoyed on the park’s grounds.

-Some of these activities were picnics, playing sports, jogging, biking, and kids playing on the park’s well-constructed playground.
-Masch Park facilities are made to provide convenience and great recreational sport for its community.
+These activities included picnics, playing sports, jogging, biking, and kids playing on the park’s well-constructed playground.
+Masch Park facilities are made to provide convenience and great recreational sports for its community.

-The park’s main highlight, aside from its facilities and spectacular sceneries, is its large artificial pond.
-It has an arch bridge to stroll on or stop by to admire the park, pond, and wildlife within the city’s green space.
+Aside from its facilities and spectacular scenery, the park’s main highlight is its large artificial pond.
+It has an arch bridge to stroll on or admire the park, pond, and wildlife within the city’s green space.
 A sculpture of the Scottish Cross by Henry Moore is among the park highlights to see.

 See Related: Interesting Facts about Germany

 In the southeast of Dresden, Germany, a spectacular green recreation space can be found, the Saxon Switzerland National Park.
 It’s a beautiful park to get a memorable experience for the park offers ample opportunities to enjoy various recreation.